achalbajpai/Walmart-Compass/README.md

-# Compass AI
+# Compass-AI

-Compass AI is an innovative AI-powered travel planning assistant that helps users create personalized travel itineraries based on their preferences and constraints.

-## Live Demo

-Check out the live demo of Compass AI: [https://compassv1.vercel.app/](https://compassv1.vercel.app/)
+Compass-AI is an innovative project that aims to combine artificial intelligence with geospatial data to provide intelligent navigation and location-based services.
+This project is currently in its early stages of development.

-## Features
+## Current Features

-- AI-powered travel itinerary generation
-- Personalized recommendations based on user preferences
-- Interactive map visualization of travel plans
-- Responsive design for desktop and mobile devices
-- Integration with OpenAI's GPT model for natural language processing
+- Basic project structure

 ## Tech Stack